LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/agent-file-sharing-overview.md

 ## **Limitations and clarifications**

 * Supported file types: JPEG, JPG, PNG, GIF, PDF, DOCx, XLSx, PPTx.
-* The capability is currently supported only on web messaging.
+* The capability is currently supported only on web messaging, Apple Business Chat, and WhatsApp Business.
 * File size will be limited to 5MB.
 * Authenticated consumers who receive a file from an agent over the web will see an empty line in the native app if the file was sent without a caption, or only the caption.